Hiking, trekking and walking abroad

 What is mountaineering?

-• Mountaineering can range from hiking in the Alps to mountaineering in the Andes, from free climbing in the Ardennes to a multi-day trek in the Himalayas.
+• Mountaineering can range from hiking in the Alps to alpine climbing in the Andes, from free climbing in the Ardennes to a multi-day trek in the Himalayas.
 For centuries, people have been fascinated by the mountains, reaching mountain peaks and being active in mountainous areas.
 There are dozens of types of mountaineering, including mountaineering, mountain climbing, fat biking, free climbing, rock climbing, zip lining, ski touring, winter sports, ice diving and ice climbing.
 In the last century, you have also seen more and more sports in which descending the mountain in an original way has become central.
 You can go abseiling, base jumping, hang gliding, but also skiing or sledding.

 What is abseiling (rappel)?